Jakhongir222/Jakhongir222/README.md

 ## Hi there,  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="35" /> Welcome to my page!

 #### Just call me Jak, I am Full-Stack software developer.
-Click below to read more about me :arrow_down: ,
+Click below to read more about me :arrow_down:

 <details>
  <summary>:point_right: Click me!
 </summary>
-:computer: A LITTLE ABOUT ME.
+:computer: A LITTLE ABOUT ME...

 I'm a full-stack Java developer with a passion for writing clean, efficient code.
 I'm a graduate of the super competitive bootcamp program at </salt> School of Applied Technology in Stockholm, where I learned how to turn my love for OOP and TDD into a career.